fyngyrz/soyacro/README.md

 Then you can use HTML entities.
 For instance, El ni&#241;o can be represented by `El ni&#241;o`.
-You can place an HTML-entity containing string in the replacement field and/or in the expansion field wherever such characters are needed:
+You can place an HTML-entity containing string in a replacement field and/or in an expansion field wherever such characters are needed:

 > `ENSO,,El Ni&#241;o/Southern Oscillation`